agentlang-ai/agentlang-docs/docs/language/data-model/relationship.md

 # Relationship

-A `relationship` is used to create graph-like structures from entities.
-There are two types of relationships that are possible in fractl - `contains` and `between`.
+A `relationship` is used to create hierarchical or graph-like structures from entities.
+There are two types of relationships that are possible in Fractl - `contains` and `between`.

 ## contains

-A `contains` relationship creates a tree-like hierarchy where the root node is made up of a *parent* entity and the leaves are made of *child* entities that are said to be *contained* within the parent.
+A `contains` relationship creates a tree-like hierarchy where the root node is made up of a *parent* entity and the leaves are made of *child* entities.
+Child entities are said to be *contained* within the parent.
 An example is the relationship between department and employees.

 **Example**